Closed for Memorial Day

 2. Your print job has been sent, and you must now release it.
 Take your guest pass or library card and go to the terminal by the printer.
 Either scan or type in the guest pass or card number, and your print job(s) should pop up.

-3. Highlight the job(s) that you want to print by either touching them or clicking on them with the mouse.
+3. Highlight the job(s) that you want to print by either touching them or clicking on them with the stylus.

-5. Touch or click “Pay from vending device” on the computer screen and the printer will print your documents.
+5. Touch or click “Print All” on the computer screen and the printer will print your documents.

 A staff person will be happy to assist you with scanning or faxing your document(s).
-The BookScanCenter, located in the front of the library, consists of a touch screen monitor and flatbed scanner.
+The scan center, located next to the patron printer in the computer area, consists of a touch screen monitor, flatbed scanner, and sheet-fed scanner.
+The sheet-fed scanner can scan several documents at a time and will scan different-sized items, including ID cards.
 Follow the instructions on the monitor.

 Costs:

-• Scan services are free, with an option to send documents or photos to an email OR save to your personal flash drive.
+• Scan services are free with an option to send photos & documents to several places including: an email, your smartphone, your personal flash drive, Google Drive, Dropbox, and Text to Audio.

 You can register for any of our programs through our library calendar.
 Navigate to our website, hover over “Programs,” then click on "All Programs," or select an age by clicking on "Children," "Teens," or "Adults."
 Once on the calendar page, click on the event you want to register for, then scroll down to “Registration” under the event details, input your personal information, and click "Register."
 You can also call and register with a library staff member.